fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 Zircon has a kexec-like capability which allows to boot another Zircon instance.
 This is known as `mexec`.

-Following things would have to be done
+Following things would have to be done:

-- Bring `libtss2` stack to Zircon
+* Bring `libtss2` stack to Zircon.
-- Bring EEM driver.
-There is ECM driver available, which could serve as reference
+* Bring EEM driver.
+There is ECM driver available, which could serve as reference.
-- Bring at least USB EHCI driver, ideally should support UHCI and OHCI too.
+* Bring at least USB EHCI driver, ideally should support UHCI and OHCI too.
-- Figure out how to use `mexec` to boot Linux
+* Figure out how to use `mexec` to boot Linux.

 ### Xen